vpn9labs/whitepaper/README.md

 * Application logins, browser fingerprinting, and side channels can still identify users.
 * Some streaming or banking services may block known exit IPs; region rotation mitigates but cannot guarantee access.
 * In stealth modes, throughput may be reduced to preserve reachability.
+* Anonymous accounts provide **account‑layer** anonymity, not network‑layer anonymity.
+The threat‑model boundary remains as defined in §2.

 ---